-Many people, when thinking about healthy foods, probably think of vegetables and fruits.
+Many people, when thinking about healthy foods, probably think of vegetables, fruits and herbs.
 And of course they would be correct.
 In fact, there are 10 food types that we consider to be the major Superfood Groups.

 What Are The Superfood Groups?

 We have included an infographic below which gives more information, but for convenience, the 10 Main Superfood Groups are: